Illustration

 Health Teams:

-Education on medical topics of interest are usually published in the St. Therese of Lisieux Church Bulletin each week.
+Education on medical topics of interest are published in the St. Therese of Lisieux Church Bulletin each week.

 Flu Shots: Offered once a year.
+In-person and drive through flu shot events are available.

 Care Volunteer Team: Our Care Volunteers provide some of the services that the hospital and home visit team identify.
-Our Care Volunteers provide friendly visits, phone reassurance, some transportation, shopping, cooking, simple home repairs, yard work, light house cleaning, errands, respite for caregivers and prayer.
+Our Care Volunteers provide friendly visits, phone reassurance, minimal transportation, shopping, cooking, simple home repairs, yard work, light house cleaning, errands, respite for caregivers and prayer.
 Care Volunteers do not provide professional services; they are solely “neighbors lending a hand” to other neighbors.
 We always need people who are willing to assist with any of these services.
 You can help an hour once a year, or several hours, whatever your schedule allows.
 As our Health Ministry expands, this is one of our greatest needs.
 Contact Marilyn Cito at 586-254-4433, extension #320 or Sue Verellen at 586-822-6063, if interested in volunteering your time.

 Home/Hospital Team: The Home/Hospital Team receives referrals from home care agencies, case managers, physicians, Henry Ford Macomb Faith Community Nursing Network, community agencies, and other parishioners.
 We conduct assessments, coordinate care volunteers, make referrals, and follow up, as needed.
 The number of parishioner visits depends on our personal and work schedules.
 We need Registered Nurses or Social Workers willing to make assessments, and if possible, follow up with necessary referrals, coordination and surveillance.
 Training is provided for those volunteers who wish to assist with this ministry.